Universal-Team/db/docs/_3ds/raptor3ds.md

 systems:
 - 3DS
 title: Raptor3DS
-update_notes: <p dir="auto">Fixed Player Deletion, Audio on New 3DS Systems, and Added a 1v1 video option.</p>
+update_notes: <p dir="auto">Fixes Missile Pod, Bonus items spawning out of bounds, Cia version should be generally more stable, and both versions are less likely to crash when a boss is destroyed.</p>
-updated: '2022-10-06T22:05:44Z'
+updated: '2022-10-08T05:06:37Z'
-version: 0.5.2
+version: 0.5.3
-version_title: Small fixes release
+version_title: More Small fixes
 ---
 Reversed-engineered source port from Raptor Call Of The Shadows ported to the Nintendo 3DS.